doitintl/CloudBlaster/README.md

          * For instructions see the comment in `asset-types.properties`.
          * Uncomment the asset type in `asset-types.properties` and specify the deleter class here if needed.
          Instructions at the top of that file.
-         * Add the asset type to `list-filter.properties`.
+         * Add the asset type to `list-filter.yaml`.
 Optionally add a default filter as in the `Firewall` example there.
          * Implement a subclass of `BaseDeleter` alongside [the others](https://github.com/doitintl/CloudBlaster/tree/master/src/main/com/doitintl/blaster/deleters), which you can use as examples.